rezziemaven/make-env-example/README.md

 # Make `.env.example`

 This is a simple Node-based script that makes an up-to-date `.env.example` file from your project's `.env` file when used.
 It will either create a new `.env.example` file or overwrite your existing `.env.example` file with the latest version of your `.env` file, copying only the variables without any values.
-It can be set as a CLI by copying, moving, or adding a symlink of the script to a directory in your `$PATH`.

 _Example `.env` file_
 ```